geoffreygao1/FS-Plotter/README.md

 <img src="https://i.imgur.com/IbyrmRM.png" width="300">

 This is still a work in progress so please check regularly for updates!
+Special thanks to Jake C. for allowing me to borrow his Ender 3!

 ## License
 Copyright (c) _2024_  _Geoffrey Gao_